sepgh/remember-c/README.md

 - Extract each digit of hexadecimal value, so we have `{1, 7}` and represent each digit as binary, so we have: `{0001, 0111}`, and merge them together to have a single byte: `00010111`.

+## Operators

+### bit-shift operation

+- `Left shift`

+It takes a binary number and moves it to left for one bit (filling the remaining with 0).
+So if `int a = 5` and 5 is `0101` in binary, `a << 1` will result in: `1010` which is 10.
+Doing it again gives us 20, 40, 80, ...  so all in all it multiplies a number by 2.
+If we shift too much, the binary numbers can disapear and get out of boundry and can even go over the sign bit and make the number negative.

+- `Right shift`

+Same thing happens with right shift.
+The number will be devided by 2. **The right shift takes a look at sign bit** and fills the shifted bits with sign bit (in most compilers).

 ## UNIX

 - [Process](unix/UNIX_PROCESS.md)